mpleijte/protractordemo/README.md

 # Steps for running protractor test in within cygwin on Windows10 on docker.

-Note: I'm using the 'winpty' command because I had difficulties getting a pseudo tty from within cygwin.
+Note: I'm using the 'winpty' as prefix for all docker run commands because I had difficulties getting a pseudo tty from within cygwin.
 You can install winpty from: https://github.com/rprichard/winpty